xdrip-js/Lookout/README.md

 ## Debugging
 To look at the Lookout log, for debug purposes, type "cat /var/log/openaps/xdrip-js.log" or "tail -n 100 -F /var/log/openaps/xdrip-js.log" (without the quotes).

+## Options
+* `--extend_sensor`: Lookout uses the calibrated and unfiltered values reported by the G5 to calculate the running calibration slope and intercept values whenever the current calibration values it has produces a calibrated value that is more than 5 mg/dL away from the G5 reported calibrated value.
+If the `--extend_sensor` option is enabled, Lookout will apply the most recent calculated calibration to the G5's unfiltered value if the transmitter does not report a calibrated SGV.
+This enables Lookout to continue reporting SGV values to Nightscout and OpenAPS after the sensor session is ended, providing greater flexibility on when the user changes the site.
+This is not intended to extend a sensor life past 24 hours due to the lack of an ongoing calibration update mechanism.

+** CAUTION ** If running in exended sensor mode, the user must enter a `Sensor Start` in Nightscout to notify Lookout to stop reporting glucose values.

 ## Reverting NodeJS